Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Transmission scenario

-As a side note, we remark that the average localisation length $\xi_D$ that may be extracted according to equation (\ref{rho}) from transmission data $\rho(L)$ heavily depends on the energy distribution of the wavepacket used.
+We should remark that the ``observed'' localisation length $\xi(t)$, as well as the length scale $\bar{\xi}$, heavily depend on the energy distribution of the wavepacket used to probe the disorder.
 Moreover, we will see in section \ref{Secondary} that it is strongly affected by some secondary factors which may be present in experiments, such as acceleration and interactions.
+The functional dependence of $\xi_E$ and $\bar{\xi}$ on $f$, $V_0$, and the shape of the scatterers is currently unknown and is a matter for a future investigation.
+This would require a prior development of an efficient method of extracting $\xi_E$ from $\xi(t)$.